phelanmccall/battle/README.md

 ![Selecet your avatar](./screenshots/avatarscreenshot.png)

 Avatars are purely aesthetic and do not effect gameplay.
 If you have a saved game, you can load your checkpoint by clicking the "Load checkpoint" button at the bottom right corner.

 2. Set your stats.

 ![Set your stats.](./screenshots/statscreenshot.png)

 STR determines your HP and what weapons you can use.
 DEX determines when you attack and your accuracy.

 3. Select your gear.

 ![Select your gear](./screenshots/weaponsandarmor.png)

-Dagger has the lowest STR requirement but weakest damage;
+Dagger has the lowest STR requirement but weakest damage.
 Sword is a little better but requires more STR.
-Axe has the most damage but requires the most STR;
+Axe has the most damage but requires the most STR.

 Cloth provides 1 defense point and does not effect your DEX.
 Leather provides 3 defense point and lowers your DEX by 1.
 Plate provides 4 defense point and lowers your DEX by 2.

 4. Select your starting item.

 ![Select your item](./screenshots/items.png)

 Heal heals 6 hp before attacking.
 Will not be used if your health is full.
 Buff adds 6 damage to your next attack if you don't miss.
 Swift temporarily increases your DEX by 6 for your next attack.
 This will increase your chances of hitting your enemy.

 # Battle HUD

 ![Battle HUD](./screenshots/hud.png)

 1. Console that reports the battle.
 2. Choose to Attack, Defend or Dodge.
 3. HP bar.
 4. Items you have.
 5. Avatar.
 6. Your stats and equipment.

 # Battle Scene